 Is there a documented privacy program in place with safeguards to ensure protection of client confidential information?

 Is there a process in place to notify clients if any privacy breach occurs?

 Do you store, process, transmit (i.e. “handle”) Personnally Idenfiable Information (PII)?

 In what country or countries is PII stored?

 Most of our PII data is stored in the US.
 However, we are able to store account data for our enterprise customers in a specific regional center.
 Example.
 Australian organization could elect to have their data stored in our Canberra Azure location.
 Or European countries can store in European data center.

 Are system logs protected from alteration and destruction?

-This is provided by Linode and AWS internally.
+This is provided by Azure and backed up on Dropbox Cloud Storage.